Senate passes coronavirus rescue package on unanimous vote

 The unanimous vote came despite misgivings on both sides about whether it goes too far or not far enough and capped days of difficult negotiations as Washington confronted a national challenge unlike it has ever faced.

 The 880-page measure is the largest economic relief bill in U.S. history.
-Majority Leader Mitch McConnell appeared somber and exhausted as he announced the vote — and he released senators from Washington until April 20, though he promised to recall them if needed.
+Majority Leader Mitch McConnell, R-Ky., appeared somber and exhausted as he announced the vote -- and he released senators from Washington until April 20, though he promised to recall them if needed.

-“Pray for one another, for all of our families, and for our country," said McConnell, R-Ky.

 "The legislation now before us now is historic because it is meant to match a historic crisis,"said Minority Leader Chuck Schumer, D-N.Y.
 "Our health care system is not prepared to care for the sick.
 Our workers are without work.
 Our businesses cannot do business.
 Our factories lie idle.
 The gears of the American economy have ground to a halt."

-The package is intended as relief for an economy spiraling into recession or worse and a nation facing a grim toll from an infection that's killed more than 21,000 people worldwide.
-Treasury Secretary Steven Mnuchin, asked how long the aid would keep the economy afloat, said: “We’ve anticipated three months.
-Hopefully, we won’t need this for three months."
+The package is intended as relief for an economy spiraling into recession or worse and a nation facing a grim toll from an infection that's killed nearly 20,000 people worldwide.
+Treasury Secretary Steven Mnuchin, asked how long the aid would keep the economy afloat, said: "We've anticipated three months.
+Hopefully, we won't need this for three months."

-Underscoring the effort's sheer magnitude, the bill finances a response with a price tag that equals half the size of the entire $4 trillion-plus annual federal budget.
-The $2.2 trillion estimate is the White House's best guess.
+Underscoring the effort's sheer magnitude, the bill finances a response with a price tag that equals half the size of the entire $4 trillion annual federal budget.

 Insistently optimistic, President Donald Trump said of the greatest public-health emergency in anyone's lifetime, "I don't think its going to end up being such a rough patch" and anticipated the economy soaring "like a rocket ship" when it's over.